hamzahanafi11/corridor-game/README.md

 1. hovering borders of li tag to build a wall
 1. check if there is a winner after every move and display a message
-1. add a git page to the game
+1. add a gitHub page to play the game

+Happy coding